Please feel free to comment on my review.

 This is the story from the ‘Thin Time’/‘Madquake’ CD set that I was looking forward to the most.
 This two-parter features Sarah Sutton as Nyssa, Janet Fielding as Tegan and George Watkins as Marc in it.

 ‘Madquake’ by Guy Adams was another nice opportunity for me to hear Sarah Sutton/Nyssa’s voice again and block out the real world for a bit.
-This is especially the case with all that’s going on in 2020.
+This is especially the case with all that went on in 2020.

 Following on from what happened in ‘Conversion’, Nyssa, Tegan and Marc take advantage of the planet Callanna’s therapeutic atmosphere in order to recuperate.
 But things aren’t all plain sailing. 😦